tc39/proposal-temporal/docs/zoneddatetime.md

 Some arithmetic operations may be ambiguous, e.g. because months have different lengths.
 For example, adding one month to August 31 would result in September 31, which doesn't exist.
+Likewise, subtracting one month from October 31 would result in September 31, which doesn't exist.
 For these cases, the `overflow` option tells what to do:

 - In `'constrain'` mode (the default), out-of-range values are clamped to the nearest in-range value.